jewelsofthought/neshama/site/posts/neshama/consciousness.md

 ## Dynamic

 We think of consciousness as an awareness that is in essence static.
 Whereas the only consciousness that could be "static" is perhaps the Divine One.
-Ouor consciousness is dynamic.
+Our consciousness is dynamic.
 It grows, changes and adapts to whatever it encounters, changing perception and changing reaction according to its progress.
 Just as we encounter the growth and constantly changing aspect of our bodies, so it is similarly with our consciousness.